davidson16807/tectonics.cpp/sketch/model/tide/designing-tidal-motion-model.md

-We should like to design a way to model the effects of tidal forces between worlds.
+We would like to design a way to model the effects of tidal forces between worlds.

 We are mainly interested in reproducing the following observations: